 Although we acknowledge Sparebanken Møre's pronounced presence in the region in which it operates, we note that the Norwegian banking market is highly competitive and that savings banks generally lack pricing power against the two national market leaders.
-The main constraint for the rating assessment of Sparebanken Møre's franchise is the bank's limited geographic diversification.
+The main constraint in our assessment of Sparebanken Møre's franchise is the bank's limited geographic diversification.